Fried cabbage and potatoes is an easy family dinner loaded with andouille sausage and creole seasonings.

 How to Customize This Recipe

-This recipe can easily be modified to fit any tastes.
-You can use kielbasa instead of Andouille and even make the seasonings as simple as salt and pepper if you prefer.
+This easy skillet recipe can easily be modified to fit any tastes.
+You can use kielbasa instead of Andouille and even make the seasonings as simple as salt and black pepper if you prefer.
 Some people like to make this a vegetarian dish without any sausage, or go the opposite direction and add bacon instead.
+As an added bonus, when using bacon you can saute everything in the bacon drippings rather than using butter.

 Fried Cabbage and Potatoes